How to Raise Happy, Healthy Vegan Dogs

 Dr Knight also recommends checking your dog’s urine acidity monthly, so you can take action to prevent urinary tract infections if required.
 While this is particularly important for cats, it is best to do it for dogs too, just to be sure.
 This is not something I’ve done with Charlie in the past, but now I am aware of it, I will definitely look into doing this.
 Dr Knight’s website gives tips on ensuring your dog maintains good urine acidity levels, how to check these levels and ways to restore good urine acidity levels if they are not in the correct range.

 Finding a vet you trust is important too – I have a home vet for Charlie as he gets stressed out at the vet and when there is a problem that needs further action, I take him to Swan Veterinary Hospital.
-Both of these vets recommended further action when required, but not when it isn’t.
-Unnecessary procedures for your dog not only waste money so there is less left for procedures that are actually required, but more importantly, put your dog through a lot of unnecessary stress and suffering.

 Feeding your dog a vegan diet is a little bit more effort than feeding them “standard” dog food, however, I think it is well-worth the effort – for both your dog and the animals who could end up in your dog’s food.
 It is really important to do everything we can to take care of our dogs, while also considering other animals too.

-*While I am not a veterinarian, this article is guided by the recommendations of experts, particularly the article ‘Vegan Dogs?’ from the Veganpet website, the article ‘Vegetarian Canine Diets‘ by veterinary specialist Dr Andrew Knight and my interview with Dr Knight.
+While I am not a veterinarian, this article is guided by the recommendations of experts, particularly the article ‘Vegan Dogs?’ from the Veganpet website, the article ‘Vegetarian Canine Diets‘ by veterinary specialist Dr Andrew Knight and my interview with Dr Knight (embedded above).
 This interview is featured on episode 26 of the podcast I co-host, Progressive Podcast Australia.
 You can listen to this episode for this interview and also a more in-depth look into both vegan dogs and cats, including interviews with people living with vegan dogs and cats, who give practical advice on feeding their companions vegan food and keeping them happy and healthy generally.
 The show notes on the website for the episode also include many links to further information, including articles and books on both vegan dogs and cats.